Stevenage: Sport and leisure

 King George's Field, named in memory of King George V, hosts Stevenage Cricket Club, Stevenage Hockey Club and Stevenage Town Bowls Club.
 The cricket ground is called Ditchmore Lane.
 The nearby Stevenage Leisure Park has a multiplex cinema, clubs, and restaurants.
 The main shopping area is around Queensway and the Westgate.
-At the south of the town, there is a retail park called Roaring Meg, which takes its name from a stream (a tributary of the River Beane) that runs under it.
+At the south of the town, there is a retail park called 9Yards (formerly Roaring Meg), its former name being taken from a stream (a tributary of the River Beane) that runs under it.
 The river can be seen along the western edge of the area.
 There is also shopping in the Old Town.
-The Roaring Meg had an ice rink and bowling alley, but these were demolished in 2000 to allow the construction of more stores.
+9Yards once had an ice rink and bowling alley, but these were demolished in 2000 to allow the construction of more stores.

 Stevenage FC, formerly known as Stevenage Borough, is the town's major football team, playing their home matches at Broadhall Way.
 Founded in 1976, the club were promoted to the Football Conference, the highest tier of non-league football, in 1994.
 After sixteen seasons in this division, Stevenage won the Conference Premier title during the 2009–10 season, having previously been denied promotion to the Football League due to insufficient ground facilities in 1996.
 During Stevenage's first season as a Football League club, they secured back-to-back promotions to League One, the third tier of English football, after beating Torquay United 1–0 in the 2010–11 play-off final at Old Trafford.

-The club also won the FA Trophy in 2007 beating Kidderminster Harriers 3–2 at Wembley Stadium in front of a crowd of 53,262.
+Stevenage also won the FA Trophy in 2007, beating Kidderminster Harriers 3–2 at Wembley Stadium in front of a crowd of 53,262.
 It was the first competitive club game and cup final to be held at the new stadium.
 Stevenage reached the final again in 2009, beating York City 2–0.
 The club has also enjoyed several runs in the FA Cup, raising the town's profile in the process.
 During the 1997–98 campaign, Stevenage held Premier League side Newcastle United to a draw at Broadhall Way, before losing the replay 2–1 at Newcastle.
 The club would go one better in 2010, securing a 3–1 home victory over Newcastle in the third round of the competition – the first time the club had beaten first tier opposition.
 The following season, Stevenage held Tottenham Hotspur to a 0–0 draw at home in the fifth round, before losing the subsequent replay 3–1 at White Hart Lane.